bentoml/BentoML/docs/source/integrations/triton.rst

     ``<yy>.<mm>``: the version of Triton you wish to use.
 For example, at the time of writing, the latest version is ``22.12``.

-In this guide, we will demonstrate the capabilities of Triton Inference Server with BentoML and how one can take advantages of both frameworks.

 Finally, The example Bento built from the example project with YoloV5 model [#triton_runner]_ will be referenced throughout this guide.